10 TIPS TO RELIEVE OSTEOARTHRITIS

 Apply the cream directly to the affected areas of the joints.
 You may notice a slight discomfort before it starts to relieve the pain.

-This relief mainly as long as over-the-counter pain relief pills.
+This relief is mainly as long as over-the-counter pain relief pills.
 On the product label, the active ingredients in over-the-counter arthritis creams may contain capsaicin.

 It is also found in cayenne pepper.